Godot-Languages-Support/godot-lang-support/README.md

-# 🗺 An overview about the available languages bindings for the Godot engine
+# 🗺 An overview about the available language bindings for Godot

 ### ⚠ Disclaimer